aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 ## Experiment idea

-In this section we are exploring tooling so we will start without a hypothesis.
-However, we will provide some learnings and next steps at the end.
+In this section we are focusing on tooling rather than presenting a full experiment, with some guidance on how to expand on the tooling at the end.

-Specifically in this section we will an API backed by AWS Lambda instrumented with chaos_lambda and run an FIS experiment that will, in order:
+Specifically in this section we will inject failures in an API backed by AWS Lambda instrumented with chaos_lambda.
+We will run an FIS experiment that will, in order:

 * inject latency
-* injedt an error code response
+* inject an error code response
 * inject a runtime exception

-We will observe these changes by continuosly checking response time, response code, and response body.
+We will observe these changes by continuously checking response time, response code, and response body.

 ## Experiment setup